thepacketgeek/rust-tcpstream-demo/protocol/README.md

 /// ...
 ```

 Tada!
 A serialized `Request` in the bank!
-The `Response` struct is even simpler with its single `String` value, so you can see the serialization in the [demo lib.rs](src/lib.rs#L123)
+The `Response` struct is even simpler with its single `String` value, so you can review the serialization code in the [demo lib.rs](src/lib.rs#L123)

 ## Deserializing the Request struct
-We already have the byte layout figured out, so deserializing should essentially be the reverse of our `Request::serialize()` method above. `byteorder` also gives us `ReadBytesExt` to add extensions to `Read` that `TcpStream` implements.
+We already have the byte layout figured out so deserializing should essentially be the reverse of our `Request::serialize()` method above. `byteorder` also gives us `ReadBytesExt` to add extensions to `Read` that `TcpStream` implements.
 The trickiest part is reading the variable length `String` and this will happen in a few places for `Request::Echo`, `Request::Jumble`, and `Response` so let's break out this logic into a function:

 ```rust
 /// From a given readable buffer (TcpStream), read the next length (u16) and extract the string bytes ([u8])